simpla-fusion/SimPla/docs/DesignDocument.md

   as the number of unknown physical quantities in the domain.
 One physical quantity may follow different physical models in different spatial domains.
 At the boundary of adjacent domains, physical models are coupled to each other through their common physical quantities.
-The physical equations may be expressed on different coordinates systems, i.e. Cartesian coordinates, cylindrical coordinates, toroidal coordinates and magnetic flus coordinates etc.
+The physical equations may be expressed on different coordinates systems, i.e. csCartesian coordinates, cylindrical coordinates, toroidal coordinates and magnetic flus coordinates etc.
 To numerically solve physical equations, the physical quantities are approximately represented by values on discrete space points (get_mesh), and equations of continuous quantities are approximately